chatrtham/gooplum-backend/resources/system_prompt.md

 ```

 ### **guMCP Integration**
 Only use guMCP for external services.
-If guMCP tool is not available for a specific service, tell the user you cannot proceed.
+Use the `discovery-agent` to find the correct service name and tool names.

 ```python
 from langchain_mcp_adapters.client import MultiServerMCPClient